WEBSITE UNDER REVISION (DECEMBER 2, 2020)

 Should you prefer to not come into our offices, NENAS will continue to offer virtual support services to meet your employment, schooling and training needs.

-To improve the quality of life of First Nations and Inuit people of Northeast BC by nurturing their health, wellness, education and economic self-sufficiency.
+To improve the quality of life of First Nations and Inuit people of

 To work collaboratively in providing holistic human resource development for First Nations and Inuit people of Northeast BC.